 If your student is struggling with the adjustment to online schooling (understandably!), these online resources can help:

 Even if your student doesn't want or need to take a class for credit this summer, they can still look online for ways to build skills and expand their general knowledge.

 Coursera is a good website to find ways to supplement your student’s education.
 The site collaborates with leading universities across the country to provide learners with a variety of intriguing options.

 Encourage your student to browse the list of certificates Coursera offers to see what piques their interest.
 Certifications are also offered at most universities and function as an extra boost or specialization to a degree.
 Coursera, however, offers certifications that may save you money and can be tailored to fit your student’s needs.
 They provide verified certification upon completion of a course that can be used to validate your student's new skills.

 Maybe your student is eager to learn something new just for their own satisfaction.
-They might want to learn to play an instrument, or study a new language.
-Maybe they want to practice a new craft, or learn to do a handstand.
+They might want to learn to play an instrument during this time!
+There are a lot of different online learning platforms to choose from and if your student is looking to move past free courses, they can check out this breakdown of different online music classes.
+Or maybe they'd rather practice a new craft, study a new language or learn to do a handstand.

 Well, this is the summer!
 With all the uncertainty surrounding how and when colleges will reopen in the fall, there's never been a better time for your student — or for any of us, for that matter — to prepare for the future by becoming the person we want to be in the present.

 If your student isn't entirely sure they want to commit to a class but are worried they won’t be able to find anything else to do, there are other ways for them to have a productive summer online.
 If they intend to look for a job or internship soon, they can consider building employable skill sets to bolster their resume and make them competitive candidates.

 We’re sharing our favorite dorm living tips and tricks to help your student create a home away from home.